Brazilian drug war: 2010–present

+Areas controlled by police militias and cartels in Greater Rio de Janeiro.

+Brazilian army M113 armored vehicle in Rio de Janeiro, 2010.

 After the battle, there were other several clashes between militiamen and gang members.
 Throughout the 2010s there were several arrests and convictions against militiamen and drug traffickers involved in the massacres.
 The militias managed to conquer several territories under the control of the Comando Vermelho, although some of them later returned to the gang's control after being reconquered during clashes.
 In November 2010, another massacre occurred between the military police and the CV, resulting in the deaths of 41 people.
 On 1 February 2012, during a raid conducted by the Polícia Militar (PM), a "Caveirão" was destroyed by the Comando Vermelho in the favela of Jacarezinho, no injuries were reported.
 During the course of the massacre, the CV and the militias began recruiting child soldiers.
 On 19 November 2016, during an operation of the PM, a military police helicopter was shot down by Comando Vermelho in the favela of Cidade de Deus, in the crash four policemen died.
 On 9 February 2020, a prominent militia faction leader, Adriano Magalhães da Nóbrega, also known as "Capitão Adriano" or "Gordinho", was seriously injured in a police operation and later died in a hospital.
 On 15 October, in one of the deadliest operations against militias, the PM clash with a convoy of the militias killing 12 paramilitaries on Itaguaí, also a policeman was injured.
 In the Morro do Fubá favela, the residents were forced to pay a monthly fee of 50 brazilian reals as part of a protection racket.
 On 17 May 2022, militias attacked a civilian helicopter that was flying over the Rio area with rifles.
 No injuries were recorded but the helicopter suffered slight damage.